NHOrus/srwq-compilation/episode-23.md

 *I'll take that as a compliment.
 I'm scanning my databanks, and I do beleive there may be something.
 Shadow Mirror intelligence apparently had suspicions about a resource satellite, just on the far side of the moon.
 Reports are sketchy, but apparently they suspected it was some form of weapons factory, belonging to which faction was unclear.*

-"Huh...isn't that a bit out of our way?"
+"Huh... isn't that a bit out of our way?"

 *On our current units, without a doubt.
 But if we were to secure ourselves a proper vessel, perhaps claim one from the EFA, we may be able to make it there within a day.*